devanshdalal/mfutility/README.md

 portfolio of stocks of a class of mutual funds to be invested in markets without paying the extra expense ratio.

+# Analysis on a few of the mutual fund categories dated on 1 June, 2019.

 ## Small Cap Funds in India.
 ```